#461: Python in Neuroscience and Academic Labs Transcript

 02:07 So awesome to have you here on Talk Python and talking academics.

-02:13 I didn't tell you before we hit record, but I spent a long time at universities and I
+02:12 I didn't tell you before we hit record, but I spent a long time at universities and I just love them.

-02:18 They're such cool places and it's gonna be really fun to get a look inside how Python's
+02:18 They're such cool places and it's going to be really fun to get a look inside how Python's

 02:23 being used there.

-02:33 So yeah, I'd love to kind of peel back the curtain on how things are going.
+02:33 So yeah, I'd love to kind of peel back the curtain on how things are going by.

-02:38 Well, we talked about how you and your colleagues use Python and data science inside of your
+02:37 Well, we're talking about how you and your colleagues use Python and data science inside of your

 02:43 neurology research lab.